 The Sexual Trauma Treatment Outreach and Prevention (STTOP) Team is a multidisciplinary team of Counseling and Psychological Services (CAPS) clinicians dedicated to providing confidential care, support, and advocacy to students who have experienced sexual trauma during their academic career.
 The culture of silence surrounding sexual assault and rape on campus and within our culture as a whole deters reporting, isolates victim-survivors, and undermines the safety and public health of all members of a community.
 The STTOP Team is committed to providing immediate support to students in need and to promoting awareness and change through active participation in campus outreach and collaboration with community partners.

 I CARE Gatekeeper Training

-The I CARE gatekeeper training teaches members of the Penn community (students, faculty, and staff) necessary skills and resources to intervene in situations of student stress, distress, and crisis.
-Full-day and half-day in-person trainings involve intensive role-playing opportunities to practice the communications techniques and receive feedback.
-This training can benefit those who interact often with students.
+I CARE is a gatekeeper training that teaches members of the Penn community (students, faculty, and staff) the necessary skills and resources to intervene in situations of student stress, distress, and crisis.
+I CARE is a 3-hour, in-person training that requires prior completion of an online module.
+The in-person training involves informational and experiential components, including role-play practice with real-time feedback from workshop facilitators.
 Click here for more information about upcoming I CARE trainings and/or to register or request a session.